-Federal Law requires Palmyra High School to provide military recruiters and institutions of higher education access to secondary school students' names, addresses, and telephone listings.
+ESSA requires Palmyra High School to provide military recruiters and institutions of higher education access to secondary school students' names, addresses, and telephone listings.
 Parents and secondary students have the right to request that Palmyra High School not provide this information (i.e., not provide the student's name, address, and telephone listing) to military recruiters or institutions of higher education, without their prior written parental consent.
+The District will provide routine directory information of high school students to military recruiters upon request.
+In the event that a parent or guardian does not want their student's routine directory information to be provided to a military recruiter, the parent or guardian must notify the Superintendent in writing.
 Palmyra High School will comply with any such request.